Unit VII. Presence

 Those five words gave birth to intense insights for the next six months.

-My almost immediate reaction was to create an attack of sciatica which
+My almost immediate reaction was to create an attack of sciatica which lasted

-been discussing.
-As soon as I heard Siegal’s tape, I relaxed and
+As soon as I heard Siegal’s tape, I relaxed and the worst of the pain disappeared.

-and, in fact, I later learned how to do this with herbs and homeopathic
+We can treat the inflammation; and, in fact, I later learned how to do

-remedies instead of painkiller drugs which are usually narcotics.
+this with herbs and homeopathic remedies instead of painkiller drugs which

-During my next attack, I kept the duration to three weeks and experienced
+are usually narcotics.
+During my next attack, I kept the duration

-only one night of insomnia due to pain.
+to three weeks and experienced only one night of insomnia due to pain.

 Dissolution